CSA season is underway!

 It has been an unpredictable spring here at We Grow.
 The third week of April, we received a major dumping of snow breaking records and the temps were still too cold to start any major planting in the high tunnels.
 Then, by May 7 the temps were in the 80s.
 We’ve already had two long hot dry spells and it isn’t even officially summer yet.

-As we enter our fourth season with plans to expand our offerings, we plan to capitalize on what went well for us.
-Brassicas like broccoli, kale, cabbage and brussel sprouts did excellent.
+As we enter our fourth season with plans to expand our offerings, we plan to capitalize on what went well for us last year.
+Brassicas like broccoli, kale, cabbage and brussel sprouts did very well.
 Potatoes and squash were both significantly more productive as well and we finally harvested an abundant crop of sweet corn.
 Moving into the larger field was a challenge as we were breaking new ground and suffered in the cold, wet spring.
 Beans and onions really struggled, but this year should see improvements in production as we continue to build our soil and take more steps to keep the deer out of our growing areas.
 We will also wait for better weather to sow those warm crops.
 Trying to get in early doesn’t always pay-off.

 2018 CSA farm memberships: We are now accepting 2018 shares.
 Please go to our CSA member sign-up page for our membership form and details.

 What is We Grow

 We Grow LLC is a produce farm in northern Taylor County providing pastured heritage breed pork and free-range broiler chickens along with a wide-array of in season vegetables grown without the use of synthetic inputs in a community supported agricultural (CSA) system.
 We choose to use only organic certified, non-GMO seeds.
 We sell weekly garden shares, direct off the farm during the growing season and at the Medford Farmer’s Markets on Tuesday afternoons and Saturday mornings.
 We are currently undergoing USDA organic certification.